kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

     (path.into(), rows_number)
     ```

-    `SerializedFileReader::try_from(path):`
+    `SerializedFileReader::try_from(path)`
-    Opens the written Parquet file for reading.
+    Opens the written Parquet file for reading and reads the file metadata for verification or further processing.
 Here, path is borrowed, this is because the method `try_from` doesn't take ownership of `path` variable, it takes a reference (`&path`), and so no ownership transfer occurs.
 The ownership of `path` remains with the original variable.

-    Reads the file metadata for verification or further processing.
-    `file_metadata.num_rows():`
+    `file_metadata.num_rows()`
     Retrieves the number of rows written to the file.

-    `(path.into(), rows_number):`
+    `(path.into(), rows_number)`
     Returns the file `path` and the number of rows as the output of the task.
     The `into()` method consumes `path` and attempts to convert it into the type specified in the tuple (**String** for this function).

-7. Running the task
-   After we defined the function `pub fn combined_orders()` we need to implement the trait to run the task that fetches data and stores it.
+7. Running the task: after we defined the function `pub fn combined_orders()` we need to implement the trait to run the task that fetches data and stores it.
    For that after the function we have:

 ```rust